 - Reevaluate office expansions, renovations or office moves.
 Afterall, do you really need more space and overhead cost burdens?

 If you have any questions regarding this blog, or other business inquiries, Aronson’s construction team is here to help you.
-Please contact Brendan Bohan or Tim Cummins to discuss planning strategies we can assist you with during the current health pandemic and beyond.
+Please contact Tim Cummins to discuss planning strategies we can assist you with during the current health pandemic and beyond.
 For additional guidance on cash management during COVID-19, read here.
 For more resources on COVID-19: Construction and Real Estate, head over to our hub.